annnuu01/parallax_project/README.md

 This project was created as a practice to strengthen my frontend development skills, especially in layout design, parallax effects, and styling techniques.

 🚀 What I Learned

--Implementing parallax scrolling using background-attachment: fixed
+-Implementing parallax scrolling using background-attachment

 -Structuring multi-section web pages